Chart Color Schemes

 Gisborne is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Gisborne's dwelling structure, as evaluated at the latest Census, consisted of 91.3% houses and 8.7% other dwellings.
-In Melbourne metro, this was 94.7% houses and 5.3% other dwellings.
-Home ownership in Gisborne stood at 37.0%, similar to Melbourne metro's level.
-The remaining dwellings were either mortgaged (48.7%) or rented (14.3%).
-The median monthly mortgage repayment was $2,167 in the area, higher than Melbourne metro's average of $2,014.
-Weekly rent median was $430, compared to Melbourne metro's $400.
-Nationally, Gisborne's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863.
-Rents in Gisborne were substantially above the national figure of $375.
+In Gisborne, as per the latest Census, 91.3% of dwellings were houses, with the remaining 8.7% comprising semi-detached homes, apartments, and other types.
+This contrasts with Melbourne metro's figures of 94.7% houses and 5.3% other dwellings.
+Home ownership in Gisborne stood at 37.0%, similar to Melbourne metro, with mortgaged dwellings at 48.7% and rented ones at 14.3%.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,014.
+Weekly rent in Gisborne was recorded at $430, compared to Melbourne metro's $400.
+Nationally, Gisborne's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing